strimzi/strimzi.github.io/_posts/2020-10-02-producer-tuning.md

 ### Basic producer configuration

-Before looking at the properties to use for fine tuning your producer, let's assume we have a basic configuration.
+Before looking at the properties to use for fine-tuning your producer, let's assume we have a basic configuration.

 Something like this.